TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

-Taking a quick look at the script, we see that it appears to make a copy of the mysql database and store it in the backup directory.
+Taking a quick look at the script, we see that it appears to make a `copy of the mysql` database and store it in the `backup directory`.

 <br />